 Design

-Conditioning AI on design system context and tokens for consistent, on-brand output
+Conditioning AI on design system context, tokens, and custom skills for consistent, on-brand output

-Feed AI your design tokens, component logic, structured guidelines, component-library context, and shipped product patterns so it can generate more consistent UI outputs and reusable patterns aligned with an existing design system and brand standards.
+Feed AI your design tokens, component logic, structured guidelines, component-library context, shipped product patterns, anti-patterns, and custom skill or codebase context so it can generate more consistent UI outputs and reusable patterns aligned with an existing design system and brand standards.

 Why the human is still essential here

-A human designer must create and maintain the design system foundation, decide what context and rules matter, validate the extracted patterns, and ensure brand nuance and consistency.
-AI can follow structure more effectively when the system is explicit, but it does not create reliable coherence on its own.
+A human designer must create and maintain the design system foundation, decide what context and rules matter, validate generated outputs against real product standards, and ensure brand nuance and consistency.
+AI can use that structure, but humans remain accountable for quality and fit.

 How people use this